-Figure 1: Location of Bamenda, in the North West Region of Cameroon
+Fig. 1.
+Location of Bamenda, in the North West Region of Cameroon

-Methods
+2.1 Methods

 Data for this study was collected through a structured questionnaire.
 The questionnaire was subdivided into five sections.
 Section A was structured to capture demographic information.
 This section was comprised of ten closed ended questions that required respondents to select options that best describe their demographic characteristics.
 Section B was comprised of nine questions aimed at probing into the origins of the IDP, the reasons for their displacement and the choice of Bamenda as their destination.
 The questions in this section were dominantly open ended, to give the respondents the opportunity to fully express themselves.
 Section C, was structured to capture information on the livelihood diversification strategies of the IDPs.
 This section was subdivided into, on farm activities, off farm activities and non-farm activities.
 The objective of this section was to collect information on the specific livelihood activities of the IDPs and to identify the challenges they face.
 The questions in this section were structured as closed and open ended to give the respondent the opportunity to select or indicate the activity or activities they were engaged in before displaced and after being displaced.
 Such responses were required to analyze the extent of diversification.
 In order to capture information on the livelihood diversification challenges the question were structured in the form a 5-point Likert scale, giving the respondent the opportunity to rate their level of satisfaction with the activities they are engaged in.
 The 5point Likert scaled was described as (a)Not satisfied (b) satisfied) (c)moderately (d)satisfied (e)Very satisfied.